-- Tang City Food Court (Jelan Petaling, Chinatown) While the winding streets of Chinatown pose an issue for the directionally-challenged, I have stumbled upon this food court, not once, but twice – and everytime, this canteen selling food by the pound always left me with a grossly overflowing plate costing only 10 ringgit (roughly $2.5).
+- TANG CITY FOOD COURT – While the winding streets of Chinatown pose an issue for the directionally-challenged, I have stumbled upon this food court, not once, but twice – and everytime, this canteen selling food by the pound always left me with a grossly overflowing plate costing only 10 MYR (roughly $2.5 USD).
+(Jelan Petaling, Chinatown)

 IF YOU DON’T MIND A WALK THROUGH THE GHETTO

 - HUSSEN CAFE – Despite the fact that location is not the most ideal (or safe for that matter), you will get the most authentic feasting experience at this locals-recommended café.
 With a seemingly loyal customer base, you have to have faith that the meal will be good after being handed a Malay-only menu.
 Even though we didn’t know what we were eating, every dish that came out surprisingly satisfied us.
 Don’t be confused: there is a Hussen Café right next door but the better one is the one with the larger seating space.
 (Jalan Dutamas 1, Wilayah Persekutuan)

 IF YOU’RE WANTING TO THROW A ROTI PARTY